 “Consider what is appropriate for each market.
 Just because the EMEA, or APAC market is huge doesn't necessarily mean they'll care about your product or the way you have it positioned.

-I would ensure you, or your PMM team are writing positioning and messaging far ahead of time and then distributing it to any regional marketers and working with them to localize it.
-If you don't have distributed regional marketing teams, talk to sales reps who are selling into those markets, or just do a fair amount of research to see how positioning and messaging needs to change.
+I would ensure you, or your PMM team is writing positioning and messaging far ahead of time and then distributing it to any regional marketers and working with them to localize it.
+If you don't have distributed regional marketing teams, talk to sales reps who are selling into those markets, or just do a fair amount of research to see how positioning and messaging need to change.
 Quite often it needs to be tweaked to truly work in a separate market.

 “Once that's done, consider what launch materials are needed.
-At HubSpot because there was so much content for a launch being created in English, we would always pick some assets that could be translated into different languages.
+At HubSpot, because there was so much content for a launch being created in English, we would always pick some assets that could be translated into different languages.
 We weren't going to translate all 40+ pieces of content, but what is a small handful that would be meaningful to that market and the team there.

 Ensure you or your PMM team is spending time with any folks from your company that are in that region.
 They will be the "front line" to answer questions once your product goes live, so they need to understand what it is and how it works - and spending time with them is crucial to making this happen and ensuring prospects and customers have a good experience when they ask about the latest product/feature you released.”